 Gurwin has a policy for use of PPE to address both disposable and reusable PPE items within the facility.

 Staff are inserviced ongoing on the appropriate usage of PPE as well as the infection control procedures for appropriately cleaning and storing PPE for multiple uses and disposable of one time use PPE items.
 Competency evaluations on PPE use are done on facility staff ongoing.

-Surgical Masks in individual plastic bags are distributed to all employees, vendors, contract staff, and essential visitors upon entrance to the facility.
-Plastic bags are used by staff to store their mask when on breaks.
+Surgical Masks in are distributed to all employees, vendors, contract staff, and essential visitors upon entrance to the facility.
 Masks are to be removed when soiled or moist.